RongquanHE/Matlab-code-of-Modeling-and-optimizing-for-operation-of-CO2-EOR-project/README.md

 # Matlab-code-of-Modeling-and-optimizing-for-operation-of-CO2-EOR-project
+This is the code of my published scientific paper.
-Modeling and optimizing for operation of CO2-EOR project based on machine learning methods and greedy algorithm (DOI: 10.1016/j.egyr.2021.05.067): Matlab codes
+Modeling and optimizing for operation of CO2-EOR project based on machine learning methods and greedy algorithm (DOI: 10.1016/j.egyr.2021.05.067)
+Matlab